Raisin Cake Recipes | Boiled Raisin Cake, Orange Raisin Walnut & More

 Cream together butter and sugar; add egg.

-Sift together flour, soda, salt, cinnamon, and cloves.
+Sift together flour, baking soda, salt, cinnamon, and cloves.

 Add dry ingredients to butter mixture and mix.